Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 Retail fraud, even a first-offense misdemeanor, can be considered a crime of moral turpitude and, thus, a deportable offense.
 If you are charged with retail fraud, a domestic violence charge, or another crime and face the possibility of deportation or removal, you will want to know what you can expect from retail fraud charges.
 If you call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation, we will take the time to speak with you, answer your questions, and work with you to develop a winning strategy.

-We have extensive experience representing clients facing the possibility of deportation or other immigration consequences for various offenses, and we have a clear understanding of how critical it is that we find a way to keep the offense off your record and minimize any possibility of deportation or removal.
-Sometimes, keeping a crime off your record isn’t enough, and more must be done to protect you.
+We have extensive experience representing clients facing the possibility of deportation or other immigration consequences for various offenses, and we have a clear understanding of the importance of finding a way to keep the offense off your record and minimize any potential deportation or removal.
+Sometimes, keeping a crime off your record isn’t enough to protect you.
 We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.